Skip to main content

 • Includes the _row_id discipline

-• Budget number is in the right ballpark (4,000–6,000 credits)
+• Budget number is in the right ballpark (4,000–6,000 credits for the full-roster path; lower if shortlisting before /contact)

 • Mentions running /usage as a pre-flight (this is the cross-skill handoff to account)